 If you do not already have a veterinarian that you work with, visit your local vets.
 Outline your plan and enlist their support.
 Many sanctuaries are able to employ a veterinary technician who can, under the direction of a veterinarian, take care of some of the basic day-to-day medical treatments.

 Your vet may be able to help you get some supplies at cost.
-Some feed stores sell basic medications, and many of the pet-supply catalogs carry a variety of supplies at reasonable prices.
+Some feed stores sell basic medications, and many of the pet-supply catalogs and websites carry a variety of supplies at reasonable prices.

 It is important to feed good quality food to the animals in your care.
 Since food will be a constant expense, getting food donated on a regular basis will help defray costs.
 But, it often requires a lot of legwork and coordination, a good reputation, and a willingness to take whatever they want to give you.